Ensembl/amr_genotypes/PROCESSING.md

 ## Some files/items to setup

-### Files

-- Deposit the phenotype parquet file in `parsed/phenotype/phenotyoe.parquet`

 ### Software and variables

 - Set `path_to_files` to where the GFFs and TSVs are
 - Set `workdir` to a directory you will write results to
 - Set `email` to your email

+### Files to bring in

-- Always deposit a `previously.processed.files` in $workdir to ensure later steps work
+- Deposit a `previously.processed.files` in `$workdir` to ensure later steps work (even an empty file)
+- Deposit the phenotype parquet file in `parsed/phenotype/phenotyoe.parquet`

 ## Generate catalog of files to process